• Home

 Winter seems to bring one or two really cold blasts that dropped temps into low teens or single digits.
 Along with wind chills, these can cause trouble for heat systems and plumbing.

-Starting tonight and going into tomorrow morning, we do have a cold blast moving in that will drop temps to around 5 degrees.
-We need to take precautions as this is a short but dangerous blast for people, pets and our homes.
+Starting Saturday and going through Tuesday morning, we do have a cold blast moving in that will drop temps to around 0 degrees.
+We need to take precautions as this is a dangerous blast for people, pets and our homes.

-You definitely want to run water tonight as described below.
-If pipes freeze or break, it will be hard to get a plumber very quickly.
+You definitely want to run water at night starting on Saturday and keep doing so through Monday night into Tuesday as described below.
+If pipes freeze or break, it will be nearly impossible to get a plumber very quickly.
 Let's try to avoid this if at all possible.

 I advise you to do a couple of things so as to hopefully not have any freezing issues with plumbing.
 Please read the following in preparation for weather event:

 1. Be safe and prepare for trouble out there.
-The sharp drop in temperatures combined with high winds will make it very dangerous outdoors.
+The sharp drop in temperatures combined with high winds (and snow and ice) will make it very dangerous outdoors.
 Be careful.

 2. Plumbing systems are most vulnerable in this kind of situation, especially in these older houses.
 With that, please plan to run a mix of cold & hot water through a faucet or two when you go to bed nights.
-Keep a small stream of water running so as to keep water moving through pipes.
+Keep a small stream (not just dripping, a stream) of water running so as to keep water moving through pipes.
+This is most likely the kitchen sink area, plus you could additionally run water at another point in the house, such as bath tub.

 3. Open cabinet doors under kitchen and bath sinks.
 This just keeps warm air moving around plumbing.